cowrywise/flite/README.md

 - Transfer money between users
 - View transactions made for each user

+## Assumptions Made

+The following assumptions were made during the development of this project:

+- No bank charges applies for transfers, withdrawals or deposits.
+- For Deposits, the account is credited successfully once a POST request is made to its endpoint.
+- For Withdrawals, the account is debited successfully once a POST request is made to its endpoint.
+- No minimum withdrawal or deposit amount is set.
+- **book_balance** is the same with **available_balance**

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development purposes.